Dow Jones and S&P500 Reach New Highs as Bitcoin Soars to Record

 Investors went through one of the busiest days yesterday as events were coming in from stocks, cryptocurrencies, earnings reports, one big direct listing, and a speech from the Fed Chairman.
 Driven by a strong appetite for real-economy stocks, the Dow Jones Industrial Average rose as much as 234 points to set a new all-time intraday high.
 A solid earnings report by Goldman Sachs also helped push the blue-chip index to a record high as the first-quarter earnings reporting season kicked off with blowout profits.

 Goldman Sachs, JPMorgan, and Well Fargo reported first-quarter results on Wednesday before the opening bell.
 Goldman Sachs Group shares rose 2.3%, boosted by sharply higher profits as consumer spending and investment banking soared in the first quarter on the back of an economic recovery and a turbocharged market.
-JPMorgan and Well Fargo also posted record-high figures that beat expectations.
+JPMorgan and Wells Fargo also posted record-high figures that beat expectations.

 The Dow Jones could not sustain the session gains as the buying momentum fizzled out.
 The 30-stock index closed positive by 53.26 points, or 0.16%, at 33,730.89.
 Market participants broadly sold technology shares on Wednesday, causing the tech-focused Nasdaq Composite to slide by 138.26 points, or 0.99%, finishing the session at 13,857.84.
 The S&P500 was also dragged lower by tech shares.
 The broad-based index hit an all-time intraday high level earlier in the session but ended the day down by 16.93 points, or 0.41%, at 4,124.66.